 History of the German Shepherd

 The ancestors of German shepherd dogs acted as both servants and companions to humans for hundreds of years.
-Developed from old shepherd and farm dogs, the GSD we know today was first introduced in Germany in 1899.
+Developed from old shepherd and farm dogs, the German shepherd dogs we know today were first introduced in Germany in 1899.
 Captain Max von Stephanitz is credited with the breed's beginnings.

 During World Wars I and II, the word "German" was dropped and the breed was referred to as the shepherd dog or the Alsatian (a name that stuck in some regions).
 Worldwide interest in the breed began rising in the early 1900s and the German shepherd was recognized by the American Kennel Club (AKC) in 1908.

 German Shepherd Care

 German shepherds have coarse, sometimes wiry, medium-length hair with thick undercoats.
 Their coats should be brushed every few days to combat their relatively high shedding rate, which can be lessened by routine grooming.
-Be prepared to have hairs on your clothing and furniture and you'll need to vacuum frequently.
-Luckily, the coat also resists dirt and debris and you won't need to bathe your dog more than once a month.
+Still, you should be prepared to have dog hair on your clothing and furniture—you'll need to vacuum frequently.
+Luckily, a German shepherd's coat also resists dirt and debris, so you won't need to bathe your dog more than once a month.
 In fact, too-frequent bathing will strip out the oils that keep its coat healthy.

 Remember to keep your dog's nails trimmed to help them walk around comfortably.
 You should also help your dog maintain good dental hygiene by brushing its teeth a couple of times a week.
 These dogs like to chew and have powerful jaws, so keep durable chew toys available.